adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 ```

-# Face and Eye Detection on Image
+# Code No 10-) Face and Eye Detection on Image

 ## Introduction
 This program detects faces and eyes in a static image using OpenCV and Haar Cascade classifiers.
 It draws rectangles around detected faces and eyes.